• Skip to primary navigation

 We offer an accelerated, 5-year dual agricultural economics and MPSA degree program in partnership with the Bush School of Government and Public Service.
 This degree program allows agricultural economics majors to enter The Bush School at the start of their senior year at Texas A&M University.
 This enables you to receive both a B.S. in Agricultural Economics and a Master of Public Service and Administration graduate degree, with a track emphasis in public policy analysis, in just five years.

-Request Information
+Request Information about the Program

 Program Details